 Since the dawn of time, mankind has witnessed a brutal and never-ending battle between two extremely successful comic book publishers.
 The war of Marvel and DC has yet to see a victor, and even today, the two companies do everything they can best each other!

 Okay, I'm clearly being over-dramatic.
-The "war" between Marvel and DC has actually only been going on since the '50s or '60s, and it's not really a war either.
+The "war" between Marvel vs DC has actually only been going on since the '50s or '60s, and it's not really a war either.
 It's more of a friendly rivalry between two publishers who want nothing more than to satisfy their devoted fans.

 In a lot of ways, Marvel and DC wouldn't be where they are today without each other.
 The companies have pushed each other to do better, and get bigger, resulting in several ages of comic book greatness!

 Believe it or not though, there was once a time where Marvel nearly ended the rivalry for good.
 How so?
 By buying the competition!
 In 1984, Warner Bros. was looking to drop some of their assets that they considered to be dead weight.